 (c) The President shall report to the Forum at its next regular meeting any action taken in accordance with the provisions of Section 6.2(b).

 6.3.
 Reports of Audit.
-The Board of Directors shall provide for an annual audit of the books of the Forum by a professional auditor or an auditing committee of three members.
-The report of the auditor or auditing committee shall be sent to all members with the notice of the annual meeting, together with such additional information as complies with Section 519 of the Not-for-Profit Corporation Law.
+The Board of Directors shall provide for an annual audit of the books of the Forum by a professional auditor or an Audit Committee of at least three Forum members.
+The report of the auditor or Audit Committee shall be sent to all members with the notice of the annual meeting, together with such additional information as complies with Section 519 of the Not-for-Profit Corporation Law.

 ARTICLE VII.
 FINANCE

 7.1.
 Budget.
 A budget for the ensuing year shall be submitted to the membership by the Board of Directors for adoption at the annual meeting.
 The proposed budget shall be sent to all members with notice of the annual meeting.